Bezzi/NextBus-RP/README.md

 ## Endpoints
 /stats : Displays statistics of the requests stored in a Mongo database.

-/publicXMLFeed?command= : Forwards command specified in NextBus API.
+/?command= : Forwards GET request specified in NextBus API.

 ## Instructions
 Install "docker-compose" in the system and run the following command: